jimarnold/breakout/README.md

 # Controls:

-Space - start a new game
+* Space - start a new game
-Mouse/Touchpad - move paddle left/right
+* Mouse/Touchpad - move paddle left/right
-P - pause
+* P - pause
-Escape - Quit
+* Escape - Quit

+# How to play:

+Bounce the ball off the paddle (the rectangle at the bottom of the screen), destroy bricks by hitting them with the ball.